thesamim/TickTickSync/README.md

 ## Notes
 1. TickTick lists are referred to as Projects in the plugin, and throughout documentation.
 2. TickTick only has four priorities (High, Medium, Low, None).
 Please see Priority in [Task Format](#Task-format) for Task mapping of priority
+3. Please see known issue 3. below. __Strongly__ recommend using subtasks rather than items to avoid loss of data.

 ## Known Issues